zionsg/WordPress-with-Composer/README.md

       - Change `package.name` and `package.dist.url` accordingly.
       - Update `package.version`.
 If no release version is available for the theme repository, `dev-master` can be used to indicate the `master` branch.
-    * Take note that the actual files for the theme may not reside in the root of the theme repository, e.g. in a subfolder, in which case custom settings need to be created for `composer/installers` to install the theme correctly.
-Also, the source code from the theme repository may need to be built, e.g. build CSS and JS assets or download frontend/backend dependencies.
 - Adding a plugin
   + If the plugin exists on WordPress.org, run `composer require wpackagist-plugin/name-of-plugin`.
   + If not, edit `composer.json`: